Headstorm/data-science-toolbox/batch-vs-stream/batch-vs-stream-overview.md

 ## Batch Processing

+This is the traditional data analytics paradigm.
+Imagine the following scenario: a financial institute such as a bank collects data during the working hours, and performs analytics on the collected data during off hours.
+There is a clear gap between the data collection/loading step and the analytics step, and the data comes in batches, a bounded format.

 ## Batch Processing Technology Landscape

 Easy mode.
 Most companies have used Spark, MapReduce, Hadoop, or a combination of these.

 ## Batch is cool, what about stream?

+For the same financial institute, now they want to perform analytcis on the fly.
+Now they need stream processing.
-Stream processing, as opposed to batch processing, works with unbounded data instead of bounded data.
+Stream processing works with unbounded data instead of bounded data in batch processing.
 It is a type of data processing engine designed with infinite data in mind.
 One can argue batch processing is a special case of stream processing.
+Check [here](https://iwringer.wordpress.com/2015/08/03/patterns-for-streaming-realtime-analytics/) for a list of use cases scenarios/patterns where stream processing is needed

 ### Important Aspects of Stream Processing